-- The student is required to maintain at least a 3.0 GPA; - a minimum of 90 graduate credits at UA and 96 at CSU including a 30-credit master's program.
-A student may be required to complete additional credits beyond the 90 minimum credit requirement; - Completion of Ph.D. core courses in the student's specialty area: adult development and aging. - Completion of additional required and elective courses to be planned in conjunction with the student's faculty advisor and subject to approval by the adult development and aging committees. - Completion of Program Milestones for progress toward degree (e.g., master's thesis, comprehensive exams, and dissertation).
+- The student is required to maintain at least a 3.0 GPA4; - a minimum of 90 graduate credits at UA and 965 at CSU including a 30-credit master's program.
+A student may be required to complete additional credits beyond the 90 minimum credit requirement; - Completion of Ph.D. core courses in the student's specialty area: adult development and aging. - Completion of additional required and elective courses to be planned in conjunction with the student's faculty advisor and subject to approval by the adult development and aging committees. - Completion of Program Milestones for progress toward degree (e.g., master's thesis, comprehensive exams, and dissertation; see APPENDIX B: PROGRAM MILESTONES CHECKLIST to keep track of progress).

-&lt;sup>4 The Graduate School minimum GPA requirement for a student to be in good standing is 3.0.
+4 The Graduate School minimum GPA requirement for a student to be in good standing is 3.0.
 We are currently proposing to increase this requirement to 3.25 for the ADA program.
 If and when this is approved, we will update the GPA requirement throughout the handbook.

-&lt;sup>5 We are currently working on a curriculum change to reduce the credit hour requirements at CSU to 90 credit hours.
+5 We are currently working on a curriculum change to reduce the credit hour requirements at CSU to 90 credit hours.
 If and when this is approved, we will change it in the handbook.